canonical/tmate-ssh-server-operator/docs/how-to/get-server-config.md

 The output should look something similar to the contents below:

 ```
-unning operation 1 with 1 task
+Running operation 1 with 1 task
   - task 1 on unit-tmate-ssh-server-0

 Waiting for task 1...